phalim1980/phalim/README.md

 - 👋 Hi, I’m @phalim1980
-- 👀 I’m interested exchange and contributing, getting tips about developing helpers to make your work go easier
+- 👀 I’m interested exchange and contributing, getting tips about developing helpers to make work go easier (getting data from sap) using in analytics
 - 🌱 I’m currently discovering how to connect predicitive anlaytics may work on my extracted data
 - 💞️ I’m looking to collaborate on data from sap and predictive forecasts.
 - 📫 How to reach me -> classic by mail phalim@gmx.com :-)